pgdogdev/docs/docs/features/sharding/cross-shard-queries/copy.md

 ---
 # COPY

-`COPY` is a special PostgreSQL command that ingests a file directly into a specified database table.
+`COPY` is a special PostgreSQL command that can ingest a file directly into a specified database table.
 This allows for writing data faster than by using individual `INSERT` queries.

 PgDog supports parsing the `COPY` command, splitting the input data stream automatically, and sending the rows to each shard in parallel.